ashleve/lightning-hydra-template/README.md

 │   │       │   └── ...
 │   │       └── ...
 │   │
-│   └── debugs                          # Logs generated when debegguing config is attached │       └── ...
+│   └── debugs                          # Logs generated when debugging config is attached │       └── ...
 ```